The corporate law strategies used in your company are one of the most important areas for running your business.

 However, this can prove costly as it can come back to haunt some companies who engage in such an avoidance strategy.

-You only need to look at the example of brokerage firm, MF Global, who used an avoidance strategy to sidestep regulation of their reporting and risk management practices.
+You only need to look at the example of a brokerage firm, MF Global, who used an avoidance strategy to sidestep regulation of their reporting and risk management practices.
 While they did sidestep regulators, it ultimately came back to haunt them in the end because the company’s lax reporting and dodgy risk management practices contributed to the company going bankrupt.

 This is a corporate legal strategy whereby a company understands the law is a mandatory requirement for business success.
 For many companies, the law is seen as a burden on their business goals and growth, but one that they can’t do anything about.

-Examples of this are delivery companies that will pay for the fines that are incurred by its delivery trucks each year or companies that pay to create legal documents for NDA’s and other types of contracts.
+Examples of this are delivery companies that will pay the fines that are incurred by its delivery trucks each year or companies that pay to create legal documents for NDA’s and other types of contracts.
 This is simply the price to pay for doing business and it’s one whereby the company needs to comply with the law for operating a business.

 For many companies engaging in this strategy, they don’t realise that the law can help them grow their business or really seek to understand how it can.